 Although one purpose of the participation requirement is to provide subjects for psychological research by faculty and students in the department, the studies are also designed to be part of the learning experience of introductory psychology.
 The studies are designed and conducted by psychology faculty, graduate students, and senior honor students.
 The collected data is used in psychology journal articles, doctoral dissertations, or senior honor theses.

-If you prefer not to take advantage of the learning opportunities provided through participation, you may choose the complete the Alternative Assignments.
+If students prefer not to take advantage of the learning opportunities provided through participation, they may choose to complete the Alternative Assignments.
 These papers are graded Pass/Fail.
 Each passing alternative assignment is worth 1 participation credit.
 If you fail to complete either 5 hours of research studies or alternative assignments, or a combination of both to equal 5 participation credits, you will receive an ‘X’ for the course.

 The Subject Pool is managed on-line through the Sona-Systems Research Participation Management System.
 Students may access the website by clicking on the line, “Subject Pool Research Participation Login” below.
 All enrolled introductory students who register on time will automatically be registered in the Sona Systems website.
 Students who register late should contact the Subject Pool Coordinator to have an account established.

-IMPORTANT SUBJECT DATA POOL DEADLINES FOR WINTER 2015.
+IMPORTANT SUBJECT DATA POOL DEADLINES FOR FALL 2015.

 Please click on the following links for more detailed participation requirements.